vincent1996/DICOMcloud/README.md

 The code is built in .NET (currently v4.5) and Visual Studio 2015.
 The web services are built as ASP.NET REST WebApi Controllers.
 Check the [code and project's structure](https://github.com/Zaid-Safadi/DICOMcloud/wiki/Code-and-Projects-Structure) wiki page for more details.

-Currently the project uses ClearCanvas DICOM dll for reading and writing DICOM information and image data.
-The plan is to replace this by another better supported "open source" library.
 Cheek [status and roadmap](https://github.com/Zaid-Safadi/DICOMcloud/wiki/Status-and-Roadmap) wiki page for more details.

 Physical DICOM storage is supported on both, either Windows File System or Azure Blob Storage.